Yuri05/Alfentanil-Model/Evaluation/Input/Content/Section1_Introduction.md

 Although in clinical use alfentanil is always administered intravenously, some DDI studies published plasma concentration-time profiles of alfentanil following oral ingestion.
 The presented alfentanil model was established using clinical PK data of 8 publications, covering iv and oral administration and a dosing range from 0.015 to 0.075 mg/kg as well as absolute doses of 1 mg IV and 4 mg PO.
 The established model is based on ([Hanke 2018](# 5 References)) and applies metabolism by CYP3A4 and glomerular filtration.

 The herein presented model building and evaluation report evaluates the performance of the PBPK model for Alfentanil in (healthy) adults.
-The established Alfentanil PBPK model as well as the respective evaluation plan and evaluation report are provided open-source (https://github.com/.../Compound-model).